JVChermak/JasminChermak_Mod3_Election_Analysis_Challenge/README.md

   - Diana DeGette received 73.8% of the vote with 272,892 total votes.
   - Raymon Anthony Doane received 3.1% of the vote with 11,606 total votes.
 4. The winner was Diana DeGette with 272,892 total votes and 73.8% of the vote.

+## Challenge Overview
+The election commission has asked to confirm the voter turnout for each county that voted in this congressional district.
+1. Comple a list of counties with voter turnout.
+2. Calculate the total number of votes from each county.
+3. Calculate the percentage of votes from each county.
+4. Determine the county with the largest voter turout.

+## Challenge Summary
+Further analysis of the election_results file showed the voter turnout as follows:
+- Jefferson county contributed 10.5% of the vote with 38,855 total votes.
+- Denver county contributed 82.8% of the vote with 306,055 total votes.
+- Arapahoe county contributed 6.7% of the vote with 24,801 total votes.

+Denver county had the largest voter turnout with 306,055 total votes and 82.8% of the vote.